davidyakobovitch/data_science_standards/readme.md

 - How will your solution help generate revenue, reduce costs, or impact another Key Performance Indicator or Objective Key Result?
 - Who will be impacted (Executive Stakeholders/Sponsors) by your solution?
 Who is your ideal client/customer?
 4. Data Collection
-- What raw datasets will you extract for machine learning?
+- What raw datasets/APIs will you extract for machine learning?
+- What are the data schemas for your current datasets (I.e., SQL, CSVs, Parquet, Avro, Snowflake/Star)
+- What are the dimensions and sizing (I.e., MB/GB/TB/PB) of your current datasets?
 - Is the data from open-source, paid crowdsourcing, internal?
 - What is the structures, file types, and quality of the data?
-- How will you collect the data?
+- How will you collect, store, and process the data (I.e., locally, databases, cloud)?
 - Of your known data, what is the current data dictionaries that exist, or that you can further describe?
 (You can create these data dictionaries in a spreadsheet, markdown table, or listed)
 5. Data Processing, Preparation, & Feature Engineering
 - What techniques will you use to improve your data quality?